esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 mongoose_hooks:offline_message_hook(Acc, From, To, Packet);
 ```

-`mongoose_hooks` is a module which serves as an API for calling all hooks in the server.
+`mongoose_hooks` is a module which serves as an API for calling hooks in the server.
+All such modules are placed in `src/hooks`.

 For every hook, there needs to be a function in this module written beforehand which accepts the correct arity of arguments and makes the call to actual low-level hooks mechanism.
 This means that there is some degree of coupling still - but this time between the `ejabberd_sm` module and `mongoose_hooks`, and the latter is always available.